slub/ocrd_manager/README.md

     docker logs ocrd_manager

-Logs for all services can also be viewed on the [Monitor web server](#monitoring).
+Logs for all services can also be viewed on the [Monitor web server](https://slub.github.io/ocrd_kitodo/usage/ocrd-monitor).

-### Monitoring

-The repo also provides a web server featuring
-- (intermediate) results for all current document workspaces (via [OCR-D Browser](https://github.com/hnesk/browse-ocrd))
-- a live log viewer
-- a live job viewer
-- :construction: workflow editor

-Build or pull the Docker image:

-    make build-monitor # or docker pull ghcr.io/slub/ocrd_monitor

-Then run the container – providing the same variables as above:

-    make run-monitor DATA=/mnt/workspaces

-You can then open `http://localhost:8080` in your browser.

 ## Testing